Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates

 \section{Pairwise bounds under privacy: Le Cam and local Fano methods}

-We begin with results upper bounding the symmetrized Kullback-Leibler divergence under a privacy constraint.
-We then develop some consequences of this result for both Le Cam's method and a local form of Fano's method.
-Using these methods, we derive sharp minimax rates under local privacy for estimating $1$-dimensional means and for fixed design regression in $d$-dimensions.
+We begin with results that upper bound the symmetrized Kullback-Leibler divergence under a privacy constraint, developing consequences of this result for both Le Cam's method and a local form of Fano's method.
+Using these methods, we derive sharp minimax rates under local privacy for estimating $1$-dimensional means and for $d$-dimensional fixed design regression.